On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Preliminaries

 \subsection{Coupling transformations}

-For a given $\mathbf{y}$, conditional normalizing flows can obtain multiple possible $\mathbf{x}$ when used as samplers with different $\mathbf{z} \sim q_{\mathbf{z}}$ thanks to the one-to-one relationship between $\mathbf{z}$ and $\mathbf{x}$.
+For a given $\mathbf{y}$, conditional NFs can obtain multiple possible $\mathbf{x}$ when used as samplers with different $\mathbf{z} \sim q_{\mathbf{z}}$ thanks to the one-to-one relationship between $\mathbf{z}$ and $\mathbf{x}$.
 However, ensuring this one-to-one relationship has limited network structures.
-In order for normalizing flows to be efficiently trainable with the NLL \eqref{eq1.2}, $f_{\boldsymbol{\theta}}$ must not only be invertible, but also have a tractable Jacobian determinant.
-Although many successful deep learning networks in the image domain employ 3$\times$3 convolution, max-pooling and ReLU (Rectified Linear Unit) layers, normalizing flows cannot employ them since such layers are not invertible.
-A number of studies have found that only a few layers are appropriate for normalizing flows in the image domain~\cite{DBLP:journals/corr/DinhKB14,rezende2015variational,DBLP:conf/iclr/DinhSB17,papamakarios2017masked,kingma2016improved,kingma2018glow}.
+In order for NFs to be efficiently trainable with the NLL \eqref{eq1.2}, $f_{\boldsymbol{\theta}}$ must not only be invertible, but also have a tractable Jacobian determinant.
+Although many successful deep learning networks in the image domain employ 3$\times$3 convolution, max-pooling and ReLU (Rectified Linear Unit) layers, NFs cannot employ them since such layers are not invertible.
+A number of studies have found that only a few layers are appropriate for NFs in the image domain~\cite{DBLP:journals/corr/DinhKB14,rezende2015variational,DBLP:conf/iclr/DinhSB17,papamakarios2017masked,kingma2016improved,kingma2018glow}.